Rahulk990/Intervy/README.md

 ## _Issues_

-- There's some http post request error while Sign In/ Sign Up
+- There's some http post request error while SignIn/ SignUp
 - Extracting Data from other coding platforms without APIs

 > And of course, Intervy is an open source project with a [public repository] on GitHub, anyone can contribute.